Retrazer767/Analytics---Projects/README.md

 ## Projects

-Data Analysis of Road Accidents
--Took the data of road accidents from Kaggle which happened across various states of India -Did data preprocessing and used visualization tools like seaborn to predict the trend -Also used machine learning algorithms such as linear regression to predict the accident data for the subsequent years.

 Fraudulent Credit card Analysis
 -Took the credit card transaction data from Kaggle to develop a Machine Learning model to predict the transaction as fraud and non-fraud transactions.